 Even among salty sailors the Spanish Virgin Islands are relatively unknown.
 And as lovely as the other Virgin Islands are, they can’t touch the Spanish Virgin Islands for pure unspoiled natural beauty, lack of crowds and ease of travel.
 For the nature-lovers, solitude-seekers and budding explorers among you, consider adding the SVI to your bucket list.

-Exploring the Puerto Rico mainland is a not-to-be-missed adventure in itself, but an SVI yacht charter focuses on the offshore island chain that includes visits to the 2 larger main islands of Culebra and Vieques, as well as smaller islets and cays including Culebrita, Cayo Luis Pena and Palomino Island.
+A Spanish Virgin Islands sailing itinerary focuses on the offshore island chain that includes visits to the 2 larger main islands of Culebra and Vieques, as well as smaller islets and cays including Culebrita, Cayo Luis Pena and Palomino Island.
 And, a sailing adventure is the perfect platform for island-hopping in this little-known sailor’s slice of heaven.

 While sailing the Spanish Virgin Islands keep your fishing poles and snorkel gear close at hand.
-The SVI is known for some of the most extraordinary snorkeling, diving and fishing to be had in all of the Caribbean.
+The SVI is known for some of the most extraordinary snorkelling, diving and fishing to be had in all of the Caribbean.
 And, if you fancy a lobster dinner it’s good to know that lobster season lasts year around.

 Culebra – Sailing the Spanish Virgin Islands